ndaneil/interactive-3d-screen/README.md

 ## Movement signal filtering

-The X-Y-Z eye midpoint 3D coordinate estimation we get from the steps so far inherently includes some noise.
+The X-Y-Z eye midpoint 3D coordinate estimation we get is noisy.
 In order to reduce this noise, we can utilize signal filtering.
 I opted to implement a simple [exponential smoothing](https://en.wikipedia.org/wiki/Exponential_smoothing):

 ``` python
 class ExponentialMovingAverage: